-The States of Jersey, together with the Jersey Association of Carers, launched a new carers' strategy in 2010.
+The States of Jersey, together with the Jersey Association of Carers, launched a carers' strategy in 2010.
 This included a commitment to invest in improving support for young carers to ensure that they fulfil their potential and aspirations.
-A young carers' group has been set up at Le Rocquier School for young carers and further work is now taking place to establish groups in the other secondary schools in Jersey over the next couple of years.
+A young carers' group has been set up at Le Rocquier School for young carers and further work is taking place to establish groups in the other secondary schools in Jersey over the next couple of years.

-Based on an assessment of the issues that affect whether children and young people feel cared for and inspired by the community around them, we propose to focus, in the first instance, on the following developments:
+Based on an assessment of the issues that can support, or hinder, children and young people to grow in confident adults and feel inspired and fulfilled, we propose to focus, in the first instance, on the following developments: